easafe/purescript-flame/docs/views.md

 * Events

 Different messages for the same event on a single element are raised in the order they were declared.
-For example, clicking on a `div` like follows
+For example, clicking on a `div` similar to

 ```haskell
 HE.div' [HA.onClick Message1, HA.onClick Message2]
 ```

-will result on the `update` function being called with `Message1` and then `Message2`.
+will result on the `update` function being called with `Message1` and after once again with `Message2`.

 ### View logic

 A `view` is just a regular PureScript function: we can compose it or pass it around as any other value.
 For example, we can use the model in attributes

 ```haskell
 type Model = {
       done :: Int,